 A Derived dimension is used when you want to create a new dimension by aggregating two existing dimensions.
 For example, Total Time Played / Number of Sessions = Average Session Length.

 Measures are the quantities of a parameter that you want to measure.
 Measures can be quantified 6 different ways: MIN, MAX, COUNT, UNIQUE, SUM, AVERAGE

 Adding: As you add new events you can add new dimensions and measures to track them in.
 Click on the ADD button below the dimension or measure selection list to create a new one.
 Then select the parameter, give it a friendly name and click Add.

 Measures can only be added after the corresponding Dimension has been added.

 When you are adding a Measure, the aggregate selection list lets you specify how you want the measure to be counted.

-Editing: Clicking on the Edit icon on a dimension or measure will let you alter or rename it.
-You may want to give some of your measures or dimensions friendlier names.
+Editing: Clicking on the edit icon on a dimension or measure will let you alter or rename it.

-A Counter dimension lets you attach a counter to each event row that meets certain conditions that you specify.
+A counter dimension allows you to attach a counter to each event row that meets certain conditions, that you specify.
 You can then use the counter to select specific rows and use these in your main query.
 The following example shows how build a query to find the first item that players are purchasing.

-4) Then click the magnifying glass icon and select First Purchase = 0, this will let us query the First Purchase transaction event for each user.
+- Click on the magnifying glass icon and select First Purchase = 0.
+This will let use query the first purchase for each user.

 It is also possible to create charts that are stacked by dimension however, you need to select which of your dimensions should be stacked by clicking on the relevant dimension in the Stack dimensions panel below the chart area.